leoarequipa/Urdu-ASR-SOTA/README.md

 ## Evaluation Commands

-To evaluate on `mozilla-foundation/common_voice_8_0` with split `test`, you can copy and past the command to the terminal.
+Run evaluation on `CommonVoice V8` with split `test`, you can copy and past the command to the terminal.

+> > > Note: You don't need to download the dataset and model.

 ```bash
 python3 eval.py --model_id Model --dataset Data --config ur --split test --chunk_length_s 5.0 --stride_length_s 1.0 --log_outputs